Editing Your First Property Images to Increase Saleability

 How do you edit a picture nicely?

-First time property images editing does not require anything fancy.
+First time realty editor does not require anything fancy.
 Remember what is important is the editing is done to make the photo as accurate as possible while making it attractive.
 It is also good to have an inspiration or a photographer whose style speaks to you so you can develop your own brand.
 At this point in the game, these are the techniques we recommend for you to work around and master.

 - Adjusting lightness - Property images editing is heavily reliant on mood and feel of the photo.
 A vibrantly lit photo will attract people to look deeper into the specs.
 Apart from lighting the room up during the photo shoot itself, some tools in software like the dodge tool can help you lighten up localized areas that are dark.